paullouisageneau/libdatachannel/examples/client-benchmark/README.md

 This directory contains a native client to open Data Channels with WebSocket signaling using libdatachannel and benchmark functionalities.
 It offers three functionalities;
 - Benchmark: Bi-directional data transfer benchmark (Also supports One-Way testing)
 - Constant Throughput Set: Send desired amount of data per second
-- Multiple Data Channel: Create desried count of data channel
+- Multiple Data Channel: Create desired amount of data channel

 ## Start Signaling Server
 - Start one of the signaling server from the examples folder.
 For example start  `signaling-server-nodejs` like;